microsoft/vsts-jboss-wildfly/README.md

 ## Create a JBoss EAP / WildFly Connection
 * Make sure the application server's management http interface is exposed and can be reached over the network.
+* Skip this step if you are on Team Foundation Server 2015 and enter the credentials directly on the task.

 1. Open the Services page in your Visual Studio Team Services Control Panel
 1. In the New Service Endpoint list, choose "JBoss and WildFly"